NightmareNight-em/Beej-Aadhar/README.md

-# Finance Crawler Backend
+# Beej Aadhar Backend
-A Money Management Web Application
+A marketplace to buy and sell crops

-This server side is coupled with presentation layer whose repository can be found at : https://github.com/NightmareNight-em/finance_crawler_frontend
+This server side is coupled with presentation layer whose repository can be found at : https://github.com/NightmareNight-em/Beej-Aadhar-Frontend